Greek shipping company Stalwart Tankers postpones U.S. IPO plans

+BRIEF-Alcoa says selling stockholder may offer, from time to time, up to 12.96 mln shares - SEC filing

+* Selling stockholder may offer, from time to time, up to 12.96 million shares of co's common stock - SEC filing

-Greece-based chemical transportation company Stalwart Tankers Inc (STST.N) has postponed its U.S. IPO plans due to "market conditions," an underwriter told Reuters.
+April 10 Greece-based chemical transportation company Stalwart Tankers Inc has postponed its U.S. IPO plans due to "market conditions," an underwriter told Reuters.

 The company filed with U.S. regulators in February to raise up to $100 million in an IPO of its common stock.